MicrosoftDocs/win32/desktop-src/uxguide/winenv-notification.md

     ![screen shot of notification area and outlook icons ](images/winenv-notification-image15.png)

     In this example, Outlook uses an e-mail feature icon for a temporary notification source and its application icon for the minimized application.

 -   **Choose an easily recognizable icon design.** Prefer icons with unique outlines over square or rectangular shaped icons.
-Keep the designs simple—prefer symbols over realistic images.
+Keep the designs simple prefer symbols over realistic images.
 Apply the other [Aero-style icon guidelines](vis-icons.md#guidelines) as well.
 -   **Use icon variations or overlays to indicate status or status changes.** Use icon variations to show changes in quantities or strengths.
 For other types of status, use the following standard overlays.
 Use only a single overlay, and locate it bottom-right for consistency.

     |                                                                                                        |                                  |